MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 ::::steps
 :::step{title="Add controller method"}

-Deleting a post is simpler than editing because there's no form to show—just a button that submits a DELETE request.
+Deleting a post is simpler than editing because there's no form to show (just a button that submits a DELETE request).
 Let's add the controller method to handle deletions.

 ```ts title="app/controllers/posts_controller.ts"
 import type { HttpContext } from '@adonisjs/core/http'